AyushKumar1080/Sentiment_Checker_2/README.md

 This is a Machine Learning project in which I have used a model known as Logistic Regression.
 Also I have used TF-TDF vectorization which is used in NLP extensively.

+One important change is that you need to manually download the link as due to github rules:-

 This is a simple project so run and tell me about this!